 If the Board of County Commissioners choose to acquire the property, an appraisal by an independent Real Estate Appraiser will be obtained at that time.
-Pursuant to the Conservation Collier Purchase Policy, one appraisal is required for the Chestnut parcel, which has an initial valuation less than \$500,000; 1 independent Real Estate Appraiser will value the subject property and that appraisal report will determine the actual value of the subject property.
+Pursuant to the Conservation Collier Purchase Policy, two appraisals are required for the South Terra Corp property which has an initial valuation greater than \$500,000; 2 independent Real Estate Appraisers will value the subject property and the average of the two appraisal reports will determine the actual value of the subject property.